 In general, values for contributions of services and property are established in accordance with A-21 Cost Principles for allowability and the terms of the federal award.
 All documentation should include a brief statement describing the basis for determining the valuation of services, material, or equipment.
 Detailed Valuation and Documentation Guidelines are described in the reference document: Cost Sharing Primer for DLC Administrators.

 Request that the subrecipient provide a budget that separately details, year by year, the proposed project; funds that are requested from the prime sponsor; and the direct and indirect costs that are offered as cost sharing by the subrecipient.
 The subrecipient’s budget should provide the same level of detail that the DLC provides for an MIT budget request.
-Subrecipient cost sharing should be included on the Proposal Summary Form Cost Sharing section.
+Please follow the instructions for entering cost sharing in the Coeus User Guide.

 - Up to 66 percent of the MIT-provided tuition subsidy for Graduate Research Assistants